-The Entrepreneurship for Kids program promotes the participation of schools that educate for entrepreneurship in this week.
+The Entrepreneurship for Kids takes part in GEW 2015 through schools that educate for entrepreneurship and participate in the Global Entrepreneurship Week.

-This year during the Global Entrepreneurship Week, various ceremonies, workshops, activities, lectures from entrepreneurs in different areas, and a school-wide Hackathon took place in schools.
+This year, various ceremonies, workshops, activities, lectures from entrepreneurs in different areas, and a school-wide Hackathon took place in schools.

-As with every year, a presentation was made explaining Global Entrepreneurship Week, the events that take place during the week in Israel and around the world, and the participation of schools during this week.
+As every year, a presentation was prepared to explain the nature of the GEW, the events that take place during the week in Israel and abroad, and the role of the schools in this week.

 These schools marked the Global Entrepreneurship Week 2015:

 The guest entrepreneurs who took part in the week and shared their entrepreneurial experience in enriching lectures for students are:

 The entrepreneurs received wonderful thank you letters from the schools in which they participated during Global Entrepreneurship Week.

 At the event for the GEW Israeli community, Galit Zamler received a certificate for her work with schools.

 Ofira Navon School in Kfar Saba

 Since the 2015-16 school year, a group of students at the Ofira Navon school has been learning through the Entrepreneurship for Kids Program.